 Dornoch distillery plans to start production somewhere in 2016.

-Douglas Laing released a bunch of affordable beauties around the year 2000.
+Douglas Laing released a few affordable beauties around the year 2000.

 The remains of the grain after fermentation, often used as cattle food.

 A 'dram' is a measurement of whisky - not necessarily a generous one.